LDMX-Software/ldmx-software.github.io/docs/Building-ldmx-sw.md

 layout: default
 ---

-# Docker Container
+# Container

 > _Note:_ This method is _highly_ recommended.
 The extra details below are not for the faint of heart.

 - [Install the docker engine](https://docs.docker.com/engine/install/)
+  - [singularity](https://sylabs.io/guides/3.5/user-guide/) is also supported if you can't install and/or don't want to install docker.
 - (on Linux systems) [Manage docker as non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user)
-- Clone the repo: `git clone https://github.com/LDMX-Software/ldmx-sw.git`
+- Clone the repo: `git clone --recursive https://github.com/LDMX-Software/ldmx-sw.git`
+  - The `--recursive` flag is _very important_ because there are several necessary parts of _ldmx-sw_ stored in separate git repositories.
 - Setup the environment: `source ldmx-sw/scripts/ldmx-env.sh`
   - Must occur in a `bash` terminal (the default on iOS and Ubuntu systems)
   - Downloads the latest development docker image, so it may take some time (a few minutes) on the first run
   - Must be re-run whenever a new terminal is opened
 - Make a build directory: `cd ldmx-sw; mkdir build; cd build;`
-- Configure the build: `ldmx cmake -DCMAKE_INSTALL_PREFIX=../install ..`
+- Configure the build: `ldmx cmake ..`
 - Build and Install: `ldmx make install -j2`
 - Now you can run any processor in _ldmx-sw_ through `ldmx fire`